dotnet/roslyn/docs/features/interceptors.md

 - intercepted file-path and location
 - attribute location
 - attributed method symbol
-PROTOTYPE(ic): the exact collection used to collect the attribute usages, and the exact way it is used, are not finalized.
-The main concern is to ensure we can scale to large numbers of interceptors without issue, and that we can report diagnostics for duplicate interception of the same location in a deterministic way.

 At this time, diagnostics are reported for the following conditions:
 - problems specific to the attributed interceptor method itself, for example, that it is not an ordinary method.